Share your handmade paper round(s) by mailing to:

 - Swirl the pulp and water to disperse evenly

-- Dip embroidery hoop (with screening taut) into back side of vat
+- Dip embroidery hoop (with screening taut) into the backside of vat.

 - Pull hoop down into vat under pulp and toward your body

-- When mold is parallel to bottom of vat, lift straight up out of water and gently shake sideways and front to back before all water drains and pulp settles
+- When mold is parallel to the bottom of vat, lift straight up out of the water and gently shake sideways and front to back before all water drains and pulp settles

 - Let water drain off for a minute

-- Gently turn upside down onto prepared surface with cotton sheeting or linen towels
+- Gently turn upside down onto a prepared surface with cotton sheeting or linen towels

-- Sponge back of embroidery hoop screen to press paper onto pellon and absorb moisture
+- Sponge back of embroidery hoop screen to press the paper onto pellon and absorb moisture

 - Slowly lift embroidery hoop by one edge—the paper should now adhere to the pellon. *It’s paper!